yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 headerTitle: Manage tables and indexes
 linkTitle: Tables and indexes
 description: Manage tables and indexes in universes with disaster recovery
-headContent: How to add and remove tables and indexes from a DR primary universe
+headContent: Add and remove tables and indexes in universes with disaster recovery
 menu:
   stable_yugabyte-platform:
     parent: disaster-recovery